JYCabello/DeFuncto/docs/core/collection_extensions.md

 using static DeFuncto.Prelude;
 //...

-// This will return a list with:
+// This will return an enumerable with:
 // a, if it was a multiple of three
 // b, if it was greater than 200
 // c, if it was smaller than 75